 If you remain unhappy after we have investigated your complaint, please speak to the complaints manager who can tell you what else you can do.

 Alternative formats

 This leaflet can be provided on request in large print, as a sound recording, in Braille, or in alternative languages.
-Please contact the communications team: imperial.communications@nhs.net for their support in producing this booklet
+Please contact the communications team:

+imperial.communications@nhs.net

 The Trust would like to thank: